If you are planning a trip to Italy anytime soon, then you may have wondered: “Is Milan worth visiting?”.

 I have to be frank, Milan just isn’t as pretty as other Italian cities: it doesn’t have Verona’s charm, Rome’s rich history, or Florence‘s architecture (speaking of which, you should check out these photogenic spots in Florence).

-As I already mentioned, the Last Supper is in a precarious state and in order to be better protected, only small groups of people are allowed to see it for around 15 minutes at a time.
+As I already mentioned, the Last Supper is in a precarious state and to be better protected, only small groups of people are allowed to see it for around 15 minutes at a time.

 This means that you need to plan your visit way in advance because tickets tend to sell out fast.
-Fail to do so, and most often than not, you won’t be able to see it, as it’s extremely rare to find tickets too close to the current calendar date (buy tickets from here or opt for a skip-the-line, guided tour).
+Fail to do so, and more often than not, you won’t be able to see it, as it’s extremely rare to find tickets too close to the current calendar date (buy tickets from here or opt for a skip-the-line, guided tour).

 Absolutely.
 As one of the largest Gothic cathedrals in the world, the Milan Duomo is an architectural masterpiece.
 The detailed carvings, the magnificent stained glass windows, and the impressive spires all contribute to its grandeur.

 How many days should you spend in Milan?